vapor/docs/3.0/docs/getting-started/cloud.md

 ## Other Options

 Vapor can be deployed anywhere that supports Ubuntu (basically everywhere).
-To learn more about deploying your code, checkout [Deploy &rarr; Getting Started](../deploy/getting-started.md)
+To learn more about deploying your code, check out [Deploy &rarr; Getting Started](../deploy/getting-started.md)